GregTJ/stable-fluids/README.md

 # n-D stable fluids
-An adaptation of Jos Stam's stable fluids to Python/NumPy.
+An adaptation of Jos Stam's stable fluids to Python/NumPy with a slightly modified routine (no FFT.)
 ![](test.gif)

 Citations:\